 Top: Mami Wata statue from Togo, West Africa.
 Middle.
 A wood and metal statue of Mami Wata in Angola.
 Picture found in John Drewal’s article, “Mami Wata: Arts for Water Spirits in Africa and Its Diasporas.”
-Bottom: Candomblé devotees carry flower baskets onto a boat during the ritual ceremony in honor to Yemanjá in Amoreiras, Bahia, Brazil.
-Photo credit: Jon Sochor
+Bottom: Candomblé devotees at a water ritual ceremony in honor to Yemanjá in Bahia, Brazil.
+Photo credit: Tiago celestino.

 In several highly-celebrated African indigenous traditions, the celebration of merpeople, and specifically, mermaids have gone on for thousands of years.
 So much so, that the coffee shop Starbucks uses the Benin deity, Mami Wata for its emblem.
 They won’t tell you, but I just did.
 The two-tailed mermaid is a known symbol in West African cosmology as either Mami Wata, Yemoja or Olokun, all deep water or oceanic gods.

 Other groups, such as the Yoruba who largely live in present-day Nigeria, Benin and Togo, pay homage to Yemoja, a goddess who lives in the sea and is connected to motherhood.
 As a result of the African travelers and the recent slave trade, the concept of Mami Wata and Yemoja traveled and is intact in countries like Brazil, Cuba and Haiti.
 What Free masterfully does is spin old knowledge with new, fresh wisdom that is accessible to kids and the adults who read them the story.